anders-biostat/MethSCAn/docs/commands.md

   p-value for each DMR.

-  DATA_DIR is the directory containing the methylation matrices produced by running 'scbs prepare', as well as the smoothed methylation values produced by running 'scbs smooth'.
+  DATA_DIR is the directory containing the methylation matrices produced by running 'methscan prepare', as well as the smoothed methylation values produced by running 'methscan smooth'.

   CELL_GROUPS is a comma-separated text file that lists the group membership (e.g. cell type or treatment) of each cell.
 Each row contains two